My introduction to techwear – Let’s Talk Clothes #41

 I really like the A tom LT and the A tom AR from Arcteryx too .

-There is also the “polar” option, like the Dinitz still from Veilance.
+There is also the “fleece” option, like the Dinitz still from Veilance.
 In its extreme version, this is what Vollebak does with their Ice Age Fleece , which is a Polartec fleece on steroids.

 3. Base layers

-It's supposed to allow a very wide range of movement and closes with a double belt system and it has pockets absolutely everywhere.
+It's supposed to allow for a very wide range of movement and closes with a double belt system and it has pockets absolutely everywhere.

 Black cargo pants

-And more affordable I really like:
+And what’s more affordable, I really like:

 Now that we have almost the entire outfit, there is one last thing missing: the shoes!